arnaudrenaud/command-line-data-wrangling/readme.md

 One way is to rely on Unix command-line tools that handle text streams instead of trying to fit entire files into memory.

-This tutorial is aimed at command-line-tools beginners.
+This tutorial is aimed at beginners with command-line tools.
 [Read the tutorial here](tutorial.ipynb)